Home Science Electrochemistry Water Electrolysis

 Applications of Electrolysis of Water

 The production of pure hydrogen and oxygen is the main application of the electrolysis of water.
-Generally, water electrolysis equipment can be used to generate oxygen for the International Space Station (ISS), production of hydrogen for the chemical industry and renewable energy generation, production of deuterium from heavy water, etc.
+Generally, water electrolysis equipment can be used to generate oxygen for the International Space Station (ISS), production of hydrogen for the chemical industry, renewable energy generation, production of deuterium from heavy water, etc.

 Hydrogen From Water Electrolysis